Fmorisset/Blog2/_posts/2014-11-1-class-project-ideas.md

 <p class="meta">

-Blog Entry 2
+Brainstorming Ideas for Final Project

+My idea is to create a user friendly tool that will allow by customers to better interact with the art at Vivant.
+My hopes are that the tool and or product would be educational and interactive tool or products that can help the gallery generate revenue.

-Idea 1 – Prototype a gallery space as blueprint for upcoming exhibit ·         Who is the Audience: Curators
+Idea 1 – Prototype a gallery space model for upcoming exhibit.
+          •	Who is the Audience: Curators

-·         What is made out from: wood, plastic, and other materials
+          •	What is made out from: wood, plastic, and other materials

-·         How is used: assist with visualizing space
+          •	How is used: assist with visualizing space

-Idea 2 – Map art from various countries creating a data visual story.
+Idea 2 – Map art from various countries on a map creating a data visual story.
-·         Who is the audience: art enthusiast, art educators
+          •	Who is the audience: art enthusiast, art educators

-·         Phone or tablet app utilizing art images and maps
+          •	Phone or tablet app utilizing art images and maps

-·         Programs populates art onto page in a slideshow when a country is selected
+          •	Programs populates art onto page in a slideshow when a country is selected

-Idea 3 – Designer Application
+Idea 3 – Designer Application that projects and holograms art into space in your home or office.
-·         Who is the audience: recent movers, interior designers
+          •	Who is the audience: recent movers, interior designers

-·         Phone or tablet app utilizing
+          •	Phone or tablet app utilizing

-·         Art and furniture is projected into your home and onto your walls
+          •	Art and furniture is projected into your home and onto your walls

-Cool Websites
+Cool Websites that I came across while researching

 http://streetartview.com/
 http://www.vuchnich.com/
 http://localprojects.net/project/gallery-one/#2